Best Smartwatches for 4-Year-Olds (2026): What Actually Works at This Age

 Cons:

 Can a 5-year-old operate it independently?
 Mostly yes.
 The big colorful icons help.
-Making calls and using SOS were easy for Owen.
+Making calls and using SOS were easy for our tester.
 The overall navigation took about three days to click.
 The physical size was the bigger issue.

 The Garmin Vivofit Jr. 3 is a completely different kind of device, and I want to be upfront about what it is and is not.
 It is not a GPS tracker.
 It is not a phone.
 Your child cannot call you from it and you cannot see their location on a map.
 If those features are your primary motivation, skip this one.